slothfulxtx/Texture-GS/README.md

 ```

 We take the training process of DTU scan 118 as example.
 If you want to train Texture-GS on other scenes, such as DTU scan 122, just modify `data_root_dir` in all config files.
 We train our model with `800*600` resolution images on the DTU dataset to compare with previous works.
 However, the original resolution `1600*1200` is also supported by setting the following line `resolution: -1`.

+## Train Texture-GS on NeRF Synthetic format dataset from Scratch

 ## Citation